When to Euthanize an Aggressive Dog

 Many types of aggression can successfully be treated.
 However, true behavior change takes commitment and time, typically months or longer.
 And one must practice strict management while implementing a training plan to prevent rehearsal or regression.

-A behavior consultant or veterinary behaviorist will walk you through the methods of behavior modification, which will likely include counterconditioning and differential reinforcement of alternative or incompatible behaviors (DRI/DRA).
+A behavior consultant or veterinary behaviorist will walk you through the methods of behavior modification, which will likely include counterconditioning and differential reinforcement of alternative or incompatible behaviors (DRI/DRA/DRO).
 These focus on changing your dog's emotional response towards the person or thing that triggers their aggression and teach your dog what to do instead of aggressing.
 Within each of these methods are a variety of techniques and protocols depending on the type of aggression and your individual dog.

 Aggression Between Dogs in a Home

 Intrahousehold dog aggression — aggression between dogs who live in the same home — is often the most difficult type of aggression to treat.
 There are quite a few factors that affect the treatment outcome of intrahousehold dog aggression.
-If you have two dogs exhibiting aggression towards each other in your home, it's crucial that you connect as soon as possible with a professional.
+If you have two dogs exhibiting aggression towards each other in your home, you must connect as soon as possible with a professional.
 In these cases, rehoming one of the dogs may end up being the safest choice.

 Rehoming